-K. Comfort Conditions:
+- K. Comfort Conditions: - i.

-- i.
 Indoor design conditions shall suit the process and user requirements. - ii.
 For comfort conditions use 75 °F DB in summer and 70 °F DB in winter. - iii.
 Cooling equipment shall be selected to achieve 50% RH at design cooling conditions and maximum space humidity shall not exceed 60% RH.
-Positive dehumidification control may be required for high outdoor air supply applications and / or specific process needs.
-The Design Professional shall determine and confirm in writing all indoor design conditions during Schematic Design.

-L. Georgia Power Rebates:
+Positive dehumidification control may be required for high outdoor air supply applications and/or specific process needs.
+The Design Professional shall determine and confirm in writing all indoor design conditions during Schematic Design. - L. Georgia Power Rebates: - i.

-i.
 The Design Professional and Contractor shall meet with the Project Manager and Georgia Power and / or Georgia Power's delegated representatives to determine which, if any, Georgia Power rebates may apply to the Project.
-The Design Professional and Contractor shall supply all required documentation in a timely manner to assist the Owner with obtaining the rebates and any costs associated with the documentation shall be included in the Design Professional's Basic Services Fee and the Contractor's Base Bid or Overhead Costs.

-2. PRODUCTS - Not used.

-A. The Design Professional shall complete the Facility Performance Requirement Checklist located at the end of this section.
+The Design Professional and Contractor shall supply all required documentation in a timely manner to assist the Owner with obtaining the rebates and any costs associated with the documentation shall be included in the Design Professional's Basic Services Fee and the Contractor's Base Bid or Overhead Costs. - 2.
+PRODUCTS Not used. - 3.
+EXECUTION - A. The Design Professional shall complete the Facility Performance Requirement Checklist located at the end of this section.
 This checklist is intended to assist UGA with tracking completion of sustainable design and facility performance requirements.
 Each project is required to address all aspects of the Standards whether included in this checklist or not.
 The Design Professional completes as much as possible as for the Schematic Design deliverable and shall fully complete for the Design Development deliverable.
-Refer to Section 01 29 00 Payment Procedures.
+See 01 29 00.

-01 81 00 FACILITY PERFORMANCE REQUIREMENTS CHECKLIST
+FACILITY PERFORMANCE REQUIREMENTS CHECKLIST

 PROJECT NAME: DATE SUBMITTED: DESIGN PROFESSIONAL: MECHANICAL ENGINEER: ELECTRICAL ENGINEER: PLUMBING ENGINEER: CONTRACTOR: UGA PROJECT MANAGER: EFFICIENT AND SUSTAINABLE DESIGN: Check all that apply.
-1 1 1 led return on investment options for energy and ign and Design Development design phases for the All requirements of Section 01 81 00 - Facility Performance Requirements were met.
-Not all Facility Performance Requirements in Section Professional submitted a variance for approva Section 01 81 00 were met, and the Design all to document which aspects would not be met.
-The facility is designed and constructed for at cycles costs rather than low first costs. least a fifty year life with emphasis on minimum life GREEN BUILDING RATING SYSTEMS: (See section 10 Which Green Building Rating System framework is t he project designing to?
-Is the project pursuing 3 rd party certification?
-(Yes/N No) If yes, which level of certification is anticipated?
-(No ote: If pursuing LEED-certification and the project achieved lower than Gold, explain primary factors the hat led to Silver rating or lower as opposed to Gold.)
-ENERGY PERFORMANCE: (See section 1E) Check all that apply and fill in the blank as needed. elated design complies with ASHRAE Standard 90.1- 2010, with exception of programmable power receptacles.
-If not all requirements of ASHRAE Standard 90.1-20 10 are met, list any requested and approved exceptions:
+1 1 1 iled return on investment options for energy and sign and Design Development design phases for the All requirements of Section 01 81 00 - Facilit y Performance Requirements were met.
+Not all Facility Performance Requirements in Professional submitted a variance for approv Section 01 81 00 were met, and the Design ral to document which aspects would not be met.
+The facility is designed and constructed for a life cycles costs rather than low first costs. t least a fifty year life with emphasis on minimum CREEN BUILDING DATING CYCTEMS: /Con costion 1 6) GREEN BUILDING RATING SYSTEMS: (See section 1) Which Green Building Rating System framework is · · p Is the project pursuing 3 rd party certification?
+(Yes/ No) If yes, which level of certification is anticipated?
+(N ote: If pursuing LEED-certification and the project achieved lower than Gold, explain primary factors that led to Silver rating or lower as opposed to Gold.)
+ENERGY PERFORMANCE: (See section 1E) Check all that apply and fill in the blank as needed.
+Mechanical, electrical, and plumbing energy related design complies with ASHRAE Standard 90.1-2010, with exception of programmable power receptacles.
+If not all requirements of ASHRAE Standard 90.1-20 O10 are met, list any requested and approved exceptions: